 #3.
 Make Easter Cookies

-Bake some cookies together and decorate them with Easter themes using brightly coloured icing sugar.
+Bake some cookies together and decorate them with Easter themes using brightly coloured icing.
 Take some inspiration from these 10 Cute & Easy Easter Cookies the Kids will Love.

 #4.
 Create an Easter Egg Mosaic